-This Work Task supports the implementation of the One Call/One Click Center project, coordinating rides for human service, volunteer, and transit agencies in Larimer and Weld counties.
+This Work Task supports the implementation of the One Call/One Click Center project and related Transportation Demand Management (TDM) activities, coordinating rides for human service, volunteer, and transit agencies in Larimer and Weld counties.
 This project was initially identified in the 2017 Coordinated Public Transit/Human Services Transportation Plan (Coordinated Plan).

 Mobility Manager and staff implement the One Call/One Click Center project first identified in the 2017 Coordinated Plan through the management of a Call Center and website containing information on available transportation options in Larimer and Weld counties.
 The capabilities of the website and center will increase through the purchase of software and the hiring of staff to support the One Call/One Click Center and Mobility Program.
-The Mobility Manager meets with stakeholders, including riders, providers, and local government officials; manages the purchase and implementation of new software; leads projects to market the program; and provide assistance to individuals in need of transportation.
+The Mobility Manager, Mobility Coordinator, and AmeriCorps Planning Outreach Specialist meets with stakeholders, including riders, providers, and local government officials; manages the purchase and implementation of new software; leads projects to market the program; and provide assistance to individuals in need of transportation.
 The NFRMPO will purchase trip discovery software, trip dispatch software, and implement a staff training program to use this new technology.
+The MPO's TDM Program builds upon the work of RideNoCo by adding a business/employee component to the project.

-The intent of the One Call/One Click Program is to coordinate transportation services within the North Front Range planning area as well the entirety of Larimer and Weld counties for medical, employment, and other destinations particularly for seniors, people with disabilities, veterans, and low-income individuals.
-This service will connect individuals in need of a ride with the most appropriate and affordable options.
+The intent of the One Call/One Click Program is to coordinate transportation services within the North Front Range planning area as well the entirety of Larimer and Weld counties for medical, employment, and other destinations particularly for seniors, people with disabilities, veterans, and low-income individuals in addition to the general population.
+This service will connect individuals in need of a ride with the most appropriate and affordable options to meet their unique needs.

 - 1. Procure Trip Discovery Software (1st Quarter 2022) - 2.
 Install Trip Discovery Software (2nd Quarter 2022) - 3.
-Procure Trip Dispatch Software (1st Quarter 2022) - 4.
-Install Trip Dispatch Software (2nd Quarter 2022) - 5.
+Convene Trip Scheduling Steering Committee (On-going 2022) - 4.
 Finance Committee Reports (Quarterly)

 - 1. Update or Expand Trip Discovery Software (On-going as needed) - 2.
-Update or Expand Trip Dispatch Software (On-going as needed) - 3.
-Finance Committee Reports (Quarterly) - 4.
-One Call/One Click Center Operational Sustainability Plan (2nd Quarter 2023)
+Procure Trip Dispatch Software (1st Quarter 2023) - 3.
+Install Trip Dispatch Software (2nd Quarter 2023) - 4.
+Finance Committee Reports (Quarterly) - 5.
+One Call/One Click Center Operational Sustainability Plan (2nd Quarter 2023) - 6.
+AmeriCorps VISTA Service